 - Click “Dismount”.

-If you want to make the stored files in the volume accessible again, you have to re-mount the volume following the steps from 13 to 18.
+If you want to make the stored files in the volume accessible again, you have to re-mount the volume following the steps mentioned earlier.

 With this, we come to the end of the tutorial where you have successfully learned and encrypted hard disk using VeraCrypt.

 Is VeraCrypt Safe?
 Exploring the Security of this Encryption Software